gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### The left shift operator on the Task interface

 The left shift (`<<`) operator acts as alias for adding a `doLast` action for an existing task.
-For newcomers to Gradle the meaning of the operator is not immediately apparent and leads to mixing configuration code with action code.
+For newcomers to Gradle, the meaning of the operator is not immediately apparent and leads to mixing configuration code with action code.
 Consequently, mis-configured task lead to unexpected runtime behavior.
-Let's consider the following two examples to illustrate common issues.
+Let's consider the following two examples to illustrate common mistakes.

-Definition of a default task that configures the `description` property and defines an action using the left shift operator.
-As a result, the task would not configure the task's description.
+_Definition of a default task that configures the `description` property and defines an action using the left shift operator:_ As a result, the task would not configure the task's description.

-    task helloWorld << {
+    // WRONG: Description assigned in execution phase task helloWorld << {
         description = 'Prints out a message.'
         println 'Hello world!'
     }

+    // CORRECT: Description assigned in configuration phase task helloWorld {
+        description = 'Prints out a message.'
+        doLast {
+            println 'Hello world!'
+        }
+    }

-Definition of an enhanced task using the left shift operator.
-As a result, the task is always `UP-TO-DATE` as the inputs and outputs of the `Copy` task are configured during the execution phase of the Gradle build lifecycle which is to late for Gradle to pick up the configuration.
+_Definition of an enhanced task using the left shift operator:_ As a result, the task is always `UP-TO-DATE` as the inputs and outputs of the `Copy` task are configured during the execution phase of the Gradle build lifecycle which is to late for Gradle to pick up the configuration.

-    task copy(type: Copy) << {
+    // WRONG: Configuring task in execution phase task copy(type: Copy) << {
         from 'source'
         into "$buildDir/output"
     }

+    // CORRECT: Configuring task in configuration phase task copy(type: Copy) {
+        from 'source'
+        into "$buildDir/output"
+    }

-With this version of Gradle, the left shift operator on the `Task` interface is deprecated and is scheduled to be removed with the next major version.
+With this version of Gradle, the left shift operator on the `Task` interface is deprecated and is scheduled to be removed with the next major release.
 There's no direct replacement for the left shift operation.
 Please use the existing methods `doFirst` and `doLast` to define task actions.

 ## Potential breaking changes